Hosted status pages · made in the UK

 Markdown, sanitised, signed.

 Compose incident updates in CommonMark.
-We render to safe HTML on write, sandbox any embedded HTML, and store both forms so subscribers and readers always see the same content — never a surprise from a retroactive edit.
+We render to safe HTML on write, sandbox embedded HTML, and store both forms so subscribers see exactly what readers do.

 • Five-state incident workflow